raygun101/MarkupKit/README.md

         view = LMViewBuilder.viewWithName("MyView", owner: self, root: nil) }

 However, a view controller that is defined by a storyboard already has an established view instance when `viewDidLoad` is called.
-The controller can pass itself as the view's owner and the value of the controller's `view` property as the `root` argument:
+The controller can pass itself as the view's owner and the value of its `view` property as the `root` argument:

     override func viewDidLoad() {
         super.viewDidLoad()